 If you’re looking to purchase a list, you should make sure you get your data from a reputable provider.
 Here’s a great list of the top 20 B2B data providers provided by The Sharper Pixel.

 You also need to make sure you choose the right email platform to send from.
-Clickback MAIL is designed to enable businesses to send powerful personalized cold email campaigns that hit the inbox.
+Clickback is designed to enable businesses to send powerful personalized cold email campaigns that hit the inbox.

 Personalizing Bulk Email Subject Lines